Core area “Sustainable economic development, training and employment” Support for growth and employment

 Private sector and financial sector development

-Micro, small and medium-sized enterprises (MSMEs) play a key role in job creation.
-Germany therefore provides special support to Serbian MSMEs in areas such as information and communication technology, metalworking, mechanical engineering, and sustainable farming.
-They are given access to reduced-interest loans and public support programmes and receive assistance with a view to the introduction of modern information technologies.
+Micro, small and medium enterprises (MSMEs) play a key role in job creation.
+Germany therefore provides special support to Serbian MSMEs in areas such as information and communication technology, metalworking, mechanical engineering, tourism and sustainable farming.
+They are given access to advisory services and training and receive assistance with a view to introducing modern information technologies.
+The goal of these activities is to foster growth and employment.

 Technical and vocational education and training